catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 on to the server via SSH from your local machine, with an strongly encrypted connection.

-This section assumes You have a Catalyst Cloud account, and you're preparing to create your first instance.
-It is verbose: written for a relative newbie, who has not set up an SSH connection to a remote server before, but has some experience with the command line interface (terminal).
+This section assumes you have a Catalyst Cloud account, and you're preparing to create your first instance.
+It is written for a relative newbie, who has not set up an SSH connection to a remote server before, but has some experience with the command line interface (terminal).
+The commands are written for, and tested, on a machine running Ubuntu 16.04.

 The steps required to establish an encrypted SSH connection are:

-1. Check that you have OpenSSH
+1. Check that OpenSSH is installed and running
 2. Create an RSA Key Pair
 3. Finish off by securing your key
 4. Upload the Public Key to a cloud server
 5. Connect to the cloud server
-6. Set-up FileZilla with your SSH key
+6. Set-up FileZilla with your SSH key (optional)
+7. Disable password authentication (optional)

 Before we start, there is a subsection which explains why we use RSA key pairs to make secure connections over the internet.

-The final section is a Trouble-shooting guide, if things don't work exactly as expected.
+The final section is a trouble shooting guide, if things don't work exactly as expected.

 **************